-CMP 1024 Tech Computer Maintenance/Core Hardware
+CMP 1024 Tech Computer Maintenance/Core Hardware 4 credits: 3 hours lecture; 3 hours lab

 Introduction to the field of computer repair including building, repairing, upgrading, and troubleshooting hardware/software problems following the A+ textbook.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.